Victor Cruz: 2016 season

 After two years of rehab, Cruz returned to NFL play on September 11, 2016, in the Giants opener against the Dallas Cowboys.
 That afternoon, he scored a game-winning touchdown and celebrated with a salsa dance, his first in two years.
-Victor Cruz would follow up his performance against the New Orleans Saints with a game winning catch in the final minutes of the game.
+Cruz would follow up his performance against the New Orleans Saints with a game winning catch in the final minutes of the game.
 The Giants went on to win the game by a score of 16–13.
 On September 17, Cruz was fined $12,154 for excessive celebration related to dancing in the endzone with fellow wideout Odell Beckham Jr., who was also fined for the same reason.
 Cruz finished the 2016 season with 39 receptions for 586 receiving yards and one receiving touchdown.

 Cruz had three receptions for 30 yards in the Giants 38–13 Wild Card Round loss to the Green Bay Packers.

 On February 13, 2017, Cruz was released by the Giants.